Doubled Histories:

 by Darren Jorgensen & Sam Beard.

 The city of Perth is both geographically and sensibly isolated from the productive centres of visual art, whether they be in the Australian Central Desert or in downtown Melbourne.
 It may have been this isolation that brought almost a hundred people to the State Library of Western Australia—hardly a common sight—to hear a discussion between preeminent art historians Ian McLean and Terry Smith on the problematics of Australian art and especially writing about it, and more specifically on McLean’s new book Double Nation: A History of Australian Art (2023).
 The discussion was chaired by fellow art historians Jessyca Hutchens and Darren Jorgensen.
-The talk attracted attention certainly because of the significance of the speakers; partially because of the scarcity of such events in WA; but perhaps also because of a timely political coincidence.
+The talk attracted attention certainly because of the significance of the speakers; partially because of the scarcity of such events in WA, but perhaps also because of a timely political coincidence.
 With the date of the ill-fated 2023 federal referendum announced earlier that same day, McLean and Smith’s discussion of Australia’s doubled art histories carried an additional sense of significance.

 The thesis that informs the many stories that churn within both this book and McLean’s previous Rattling Spears: A History of Australian Indigenous Art (2016), is that the art history of the continent is divided, doubled by the presence of both settler and Indigenous art histories.
 As Smith pointed out in his talk to the Perth crowd, this is not only a doubled history but one that is forever doubling, both by the encounters these doubles have with others, and by identities that are themselves split.
 The settler and Indigenous are themselves unsettled, and it is this unsettlement that is the experience of anyone working in the visual arts in Australia.
 It is a thesis that is all too visible in Western Australia, where a campaign to protect the oldest and largest collection of rock carvings in the world, located in Murujuga in the Burrup Peninsula, has had little success against the expansion of mines and their processing facilities.
 These threatened petroglyphs include what are thought to be the earliest depictions of the human face in existence.
-Conversely, European depictions of Western Australia dating back to the late seventeen century, such as the sketches of Dutch painter and cartographer Victor Victorszoon, are carefully conserved in climate-controlled galleries.
+Conversely, European depictions of Western Australia dating back to the late seventeenth century, such as the sketches of Dutch painter and cartographer Victor Victorszoon, are carefully conserved in climate-controlled galleries.
 As McLean might argue, Victorszoon’s influence on the conception of an Australian national art is all but nil, even as engravings derived from his work languish in the National Gallery of Australia, while Smith notes that it is both the contemporary and historic work of First Nations artists that have galvanised international perceptions of Australian art.

 Such paradoxes sit squarely in the sights of McLean’s Double Nation, that sets about deconstructing the problematics of our shared settler and Indigenous art histories—tangled narratives, at once discordant and dependent, each the other’s double.
-So it is that our local audience sought answers from two of the experts in this field, who both have made efforts to untangle the complexities of a nation’s art history that is out of synch with itself.
+So it is that our local audience sought answers from two of the experts in this field, who both have made efforts to untangle the complexities of a nation’s art history that is out of sync with itself.
 We re-present Mclean’s and Smith’s presentations with a view not to resolving this double, or the persistence of doubling, but to allow two of the most productive Australian art historians to develop a language that might help us account for its contradictions, tensions, and the proclivities of all of us working in this field to think about Australian art in the first place.

 Double Histories: What is the future of Australian Art?